NannyML/nannyml/docs/deep_dive/data_chunks.rst

 of your model *low*. *Low*  is defined by the rule of thumb:
  - For models with ROC AUC below 0.9 we want to have chunks for which standard deviation of ROC AUC on chunks is lower than 0.01.
- - For other models, standard deviation of performance on chunks should be below 0.02.
+ - For other models, standard deviation of ROC AUC on chunks should be below 0.02.

 Typical way to approach the task of finding minimum chunk size would be to iterate on the monitored data to find the smallest chunk size that meets the above requirements.
 This in some cases could be resource intensive, so instead